-Verizon CFO: More customers moving to Share Everything than expected, unlimited "going by the wayside"Alex Wagner - Senior News Editor
+Verizon CFO: More customers moving to Share Everything than expected, unlimited "going by the wayside"Alex Wagner - Editorial Director of News and Content

 After months of teasing, Verizon launched its Share Everything data plans at the end of June, giving customers the opportunity to split one bucket of data between several devices.
 While not everyone got on board with the plans, Verizon says that they've actually been going over pretty well with consumers.
 As noted by CNET, Verizon CFO Fran Shammo said at a Goldman Sachs conference that many customers are signing up for Share Everything, and that those people are also adding more devices to those plans than the Big Red had anticipated.
 One of the things that's surprised Verizon the most, though, is how many customers are dropping their unlimited plan to make the switch.
 "The thing that really surprises us is a lot of people are coming off unlimited to go to share," Shammo said.